 • Ensure actions are explainable, especially for safety-critical processes

-• Align with regulatory frameworks on AI governance, including audit and periodic validation21The Future of Facility Management:
+• Align with regulatory frameworks on AI governance, including audit and periodic validation[21]

 6. Early ROI signals from AI-enabled facility platforms